DataJuggler/NotJeopardy/ReadMe.md

 # Visual Studio 2022 if you want to run or follow the tutorial

-It should run on VS 2026 I just haven't tested it yet.
+This project should run on VS 2026 I just haven't tested it yet.

-# Regionizer 2022 Only If You Want To Walk Throught The Tutorial
+# Regionizer 2022 If You Want To Walk Throught The Tutorial
 https://github.com/DataJuggler/Regionizer2022

 There is a VSIX package located in Regionizer2022\Regionizer\Install\Regionizer2022.vsix